solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 Link: </foo/.acr>; rel="acl"
 Link: </>; rev="http://www.w3.org/ns/ldp#contains"
 ```
-The client can then continue with
+The client can then continue with —
 ```HTTP
 GET /foo/.acr HTTP/1.1
 ```
-to which the server will also return
+— to which the server will also return —
 ```HTTP
 404 Not Found
 ```
-as the resource does not yet exist.
+— as the resource does not yet exist.

-4. As a result the client will need to look up one level in the hierarchy to search for the effective ACR
+4. As a result, the client will need to look up one level in the hierarchy to search for the effective ACR:
 ```HTTP
 HEAD / HTTP/1.1
 ```
-and with luck the server will respond
+— and with luck the server will respond —

 ```HTTP
 200 Ok
 Link: </.acr>; rel="acl"
 ```
-The client can then continue with
+The client can then continue with —
 ```HTTP
 GET /foo/.acr HTTP/1.1
 ```
-to which the server will finally return the content.
+— to which the server will finally return the content.

 ### WAC+NTrig

-A resource can let a client know that it supports dataset serialisation its ACR by returning the following header in either the 200 or 401:
+A resource can let a client know that it supports dataset serialisation of its ACR by returning the following header with either a 200 or 401 HTTP result code:

 ```HTTP
 Link: </foo/bar/baz/x.acr>; rel="acl"; type="application/trig"